greim/freeloader/doc/faq.markdown

 <code>querySelectorAll()</code> gains a big enough install base, CSS selectors
 may become more feasible.

 ## Q: It queries the DOM multiple times per second?
-Wat?!?

 A: Freeloader operates on the premises that: 1) calling
 <code>getElementById()</code> a few tens of times per second will have a